-- 1. A maximum of one (1) incidental freestanding sign is allowed for each street frontage. - 2.
-The display area shall not exceed sixteen (16) square feet and the sign face shall not exceed eight (8) square feet. - 3.
-The sign height shall not exceed fifteen (15) feet. - E. Projecting Signs.
-All of the following standards apply to projecting signs in office, commercial, mixed use and industrial zones: - 1.
-A maximum of one (1) projecting sign is allowed for each tenant space if there is not a freestanding or roof sign on the same frontage. - 2.
-The total combined display area of projecting signs and wall signs shall not exceed one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed.
-Each ground floor tenant space may have a minimum sign face of twenty (20) square feet, regardless of the limitation above. - 3.
+- D. Incidental Freestanding Signs.
+All of t The following standards apply to incidental signs in office, commercial, mixed use and industrial zones: - 1.
+A maximum of oone (1) incidental freestanding sign is allowed for each street frontage. - The display area shall not exceed sixteen (16) square feet and the No incidental freestanding sign face shall exceed shall not exceed eight (8) square feet with a maximum display area of sixteen (16) square feet. - 4.3.
+The sign height shall not exceed fifteen (15) feet above grade. - E. Projecting Signs.
+All of tThe following standards apply to projecting signs in office, commercial, mixed use and industrial zones: - 1.
+A maximum of Oone (1) projecting sign is allowed for each tenant space if there is not a freestanding or roof sign on the same frontage. - 2.
+Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 2.
+The total combined display area of projecting signs and wall signs shall not exceed is no larger than one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed.
+Each ground floor tenant space may have a minimum sign face of twenty (20) square feet, regardless of the limitation in subsection E.2 above.
+15 - 3.
 The sign shall not have more than two (2) faces. - 4.
-The projection from a building wall shall not exceed six (6) lineal feet and shall not project within two (2) feet of the curb line. - 5.
-The projection above the wall on which the sign is constructed shall not exceed one (1) foot. - 6.
-The visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
+The maximum projection from a building wall shall be shall not exceed six (6) lineal feet and shall not project within two (2) feet of the curb line. - 5.
+The maximum projection above the wall on which the sign is constructed shall be shall not exceed one (1) foot. - 3.6. , and tThe visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
 All of the following standards apply to roof signs in office, commercial, mixed use and industrial zones: - 1.
-A maximum of one (1) roof sign is permitted for each frontage if there is no projecting sign or free-standing sign along the frontage. - 2.
+A maximum of oone (1) roof sign is permitted for each frontage if there is no projecting sign or free-standing sign along the frontage. - 2.
 Maximum display area: - a.
-Where the street frontage is less than fifty (50) feet the display area shall not exceed fifty (50) square feet and the sign face shall not exceedtwenty-five (25) square feet. - b.
-Where the street frontage is fifty (50) feet or greater but less than two-hundred (200) feet the display area shall not exceed one-hundred (100) square feet and the sign face shall not exceedfifty (50) square feet. - c.
-Where the street frontage is two hundred (200) feet or greater the display area shall not exceed three hundred (300) square feet and the sign face shall not exceed one hundred fifty (150) square feet. - d.
+Where the street frontage is less than fifty (50) feet, the maximum display area shall not exceed fifty (50) square feet and the sign face shall not exceed, with twenty-five (25) square feet maximum per sign face. - b.
+Where the street frontage is fifty (50) feet or greater but less than two-hundred (200) feet, the display area shall not exceed one-hundred (100) square feet and the sign face shall not exceed, with fifty (50) square feet maximum per sign face. - c.
+Where the street frontage is two hundred (200) feet or greater, the display area shall not exceed three hundred (300) square feet and the sign face shall not exceed, with a maximum of one hundred fifty (150) square feet per sign face. - d.
 In no case shall any sign have a display area in excess of three hundred (300) square feet. - 3.
-The sign width shall not exceed twenty (20) feet and the sign height may not exceed ten (10) feet - 4.
-Skirting is required to obscure exposed hardware used to attach the sign to the roof, as viewed from the adjacent street level perspective. - G. Ancillary Signs.
-All of the following standards apply to ancillary signs in office, commercial, mixed use and industrial zones. - 1.
-A maximum of two (2) ancillary signs (including banners) are allowed per property. - 2.
-The sign shall not have more than two (2) faces. - 3.
-The maximum display area is twelve (12) square feet and the maximum sign face is six (6) square feet. - 4.
-Additional standards for banners: - a.
-For a single property, banners may be in place for up to thirty (30) days, up to twice per year. - b.
-Banners shall be securely placed against a building wall and may not project from the wall. - c.
-Banners shall comply with the wall sign size requirements and the sign length shall not exceed six (6) linear feet. - d.
-The sign height shall not exceed four (4) lineal feet.
+The horizontal dimensionsign width shall not exceed twenty (20) feet and the vertical dimensionsign height may not exceed ten (10) feet. - 4.
+Skirting is required to obscure exposed hardware used to attach the sign to the roof, as viewed from the adjacent street level perspective.